siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 When specifying the `condition`, table attributes should be referred to with the table name.
 If a record that matches the condition does not already exist in the table, the arriving event is inserted into the table.

-The `set` clause is only used when the update operation is performed and it is used during the insert operation.
+The `set` clause is only used when an update is performed during the insert/update operation.
-When `set` clause is used the left hand side attribute should be always a table attribute and the right hand side attribute can be stream/table attribute, mathematical operations or other.
-When `set` clause is not provided all attributes in the table will be updated.
+When `set` clause is used, the attribute to the left is always a table attribute, and the attribute to the right can be a stream/table attribute, mathematical operation or other.
+The attribute to the left (i.e., the attribute in the event table) is updated with the value of the attribute to the right if the given condition is met.
+When the `set` clause is not provided, all the attributes in the table are updated.

+!!! note
+    When the attribute to the right is a table attribute, the operations supported differ based on the database type.

 To execute update upon specific output event types use the `current events`, `expired events` or the `all events` keyword with `for` as shown in the syntax.
-To understand more refer [output event type](http://127.0.0.1:8000/documentation/siddhi-4.0/#output-event-types) section.
+To understand more see [output event type](http://127.0.0.1:8000/documentation/siddhi-4.0/#output-event-types).

 !!! note
     Table attributes should be always referred to with the table name as `<table name>.<attibute name>`.

 **Example**

 The following query update for events in the `UpdateTable` event table that have room numbers that match the same in the `UpdateStream` stream.
-When such events are founding the event table, they are updated.
+When such events are found in the event table, they are updated.
 When a room number available in the stream is not found in the event table, it is inserted from the stream.

 ```sql
 define table RoomAssigneeTable (roomNo int, type string, assignee string);